Gayathrijyothirmai2310/Radiology_Project/README.md

 # 🩻 Radiology Project

-## AI-Assisted Chest X-Ray Report Generation and Evaluation using Vision-Language Models
+## AI-Assisted Chest X-Ray Report Generation and Knowledge Graph-Guided Evaluation using Vision-Language Models

-This research project focuses on **AI-assisted chest X-ray report generation and comprehensive evaluation** using Large Vision-Language Models (LVLMs).
-The study investigates the gap between AI-generated radiology reports and expert-written reports through automated evaluation, hallucination analysis, clinical consistency checking, and future Knowledge Graph-based reasoning.
+This research project focuses on **AI-assisted chest X-ray report generation and clinical evaluation using Vision-Language Models (VLMs)**.

+The study investigates the reliability of AI-generated radiology reports by comparing them with expert-written reports using automated evaluation techniques, clinical consistency analysis, hallucination detection, and Knowledge Graph-based reasoning.

+The primary objective of this research is to identify limitations in AI-generated radiology reports and develop a reliable evaluation framework that improves factual accuracy, reduces hallucinations, and enhances clinical interpretability.

 ---

-# 👥 Authors
+# 👩‍💻 Student

-Dharmavarapu Gayathri Jyothirmai

-Anvesh Reddy Lankala
+**Gayathri Jyothirmai**

 Under the guidance of

-Dr. P. Krishna Reddy
+**Dr. P. Krishna Reddy**

 ---

 # 📌 Project Overview

-The objective of this project is to generate radiology reports from chest X-ray images using advanced Vision-Language Models and evaluate their accuracy, reliability, and clinical relevance compared with expert-written reports.
+The objective of this project is to generate chest X-ray radiology reports using advanced Vision-Language Models and evaluate their accuracy, reliability, and clinical relevance compared with expert-written radiologist reports.

 The current research workflow includes:

-- Chest X-ray report generation using CheXagent
+- Chest X-ray report generation using **CheXagent**

-- Automated evaluation using traditional NLP metrics
+- Automated evaluation using NLP-based metrics
 - Semantic similarity evaluation

-- Clinical finding comparison using CheXbert
+- Clinical abnormality comparison using CheXbert
 - Hallucination detection using GREEN model

-- Counterfactual analysis for reliability assessment

-- Future Knowledge Graph-based clinical reasoning and evaluation
+- Knowledge Graph-based clinical reasoning
+- Analysis of AI-generated report limitations

 ---